abadiet/PNEATM/README.md

 # Polymorphic NeuroEvolution of Augmenting Topologies with Memory (PNEATM)
 C++ library for evolving neural networks with a modified NEAT that allows any kind of data and that is able to access any previous data.

-⚠️ WARNING: This projetc is currently being developed.
+⚠️ WARNING: This projetc is currently in development.

 <p align="center">
 	<img src="https://github.com/titofra/PNEATM/blob/main/resources/network.png">